-Most VET courses at SCCVC have a mandatory work placement of 35 Hours for each VET Course each year.
-Early Childhood Education and Care, Human Services and some Specialisation courses have additional Work Placement requirements.
+Most VET courses at SCCVC have a mandatory work placement of 70 hours for each 240 hour VET course or 35 Hours for a 120 hour VET Course.
+Early Childhood Education and Care and some Specialisations courses have additional Work Placement requirements.

 The majority of businesses operate between 7:00am and 7:00pm.
 However, there are some businesses where work is available outside these hours, e.g. hospitality, entertainment, events and music industry.
 When considering starting & finishing times consideration should be given to the availability of transport to and from the workplace.